 Community based health services for a person with mental health challenges is lacking or inadequate in many areas of the country.
 NOUSPR encourages and facilitates group members to help each other through peer-to-peer support.

 THE PATIENT GROUPS

-What is a Patient Group: NOUSPR has arround 1350 members; all members are organized in one of our 13 patient groups that are spread all over the country.
-The patient groups has an organizational structure, with a leader, a secretary and a treasurer.
+NOUSPR has around 1570 members as of January 2018; all members are organized in one of our 13 patient groups that are spread all over the country.
+Each of the patient groups has an organizational structure, with a leader, a secretary and a treasurer.
 To see the list of our patient groups, click here

 The group is a shelter and a social gathering place for persons with a mental illness.
-The members support each other and join in on common activities.
-Each group has their own activities to bring income to the groups.
-Most of the groups have sawing machines, and some are selling school uniforms for the kids in the districts.
-Others are farming and selling potatoes at the marked.
-One groups is making and selling soap.
-The income is used for helping patients to the hospital and sustaining the group.
+The members support each other and come together to carry out common activities.
+Each group has their own income generating activities which helps bring income to the groups.
+Most of the groups have sewing machines, and some sell their finished products like school uniforms to interested buyers.
+Others engage in farming and selling potatoes at the market.
+One group is involved in making and selling soap.
+The income is used in enabling patients travel to the hospital as well as for sustaining the group.

 How does NOUSPR support the groups:

 - NOUSPR gives training in the groups and advocates for their rights

 - NOUSPR supports the groups and their members with skills and materials to start income generating activities

 - NOUSPR give startup capital to individuals and sub groups